-Find out how far infrared light therapy, also known as FIR, can relieve pain from arthritis, carpal tunnel syndrome, peripheral neuropathy, lymph edema, pain in the neck, back or muscles, and more.
+Find out how far infrared light therapy treatment, also known as FIR, can relieve pain from arthritis, carpal tunnel syndrome, peripheral neuropathy, lymph edema, pain in the neck, back or muscles, and more.

 Chiropractors use FIR to relax the back.
 Physical therapists use it to prepare patients for treatment, to relieve pain and stiffness, to relieve the discomfort of plantar faciitis, and for other conditions.
-Professional sports trainers use FIR for strains, sprains and other muscle problems and to relieve lactic acid buildup.
+Professional sports trainers use FIR as an alternative pain relief treatment for strains, sprains and other muscle problems and to relieve lactic acid buildup.

 You absolutely must check with your doctor about your medical history before using FIR even once.
 And don't put FIR on a fresh joint or muscle injury for the first 48 hours.
 Your doctor will tell you it's cold first, to reduce inflammation, then heat, after 48 hours.

 Although no large studies have been done on far infrared light therapy, a small, seven-day Canadian study used it on 42 patients with either rheumatoid arthritis or osteoporosis, along with low back pain.
 The results showed noticeable relief in 65% of patients.
 After two additional weeks of treatment, 87% of patients reported significant pain relief.

 Dr. Stengler describes the results in a 68-year-old patient with chronic low-back pain from arthritis and several degenerated discs.
 The woman spent 35 minutes a day for five days lying on a FIR pad in Dr. Stengler's office.
 She improved so much that she bought her own pad, and her pain has pretty much disappeared.

 Another patient, 51 years old, bought a FIR pad to treat her fibromyalgia every evening at home.
 The woman hadn't been able to sleep because of severe pain all over her body, but after just one treatment, she could sleep through the night.